 The first physical prototypes are often produced by Dan out of styrofoam or scrap wood.
 They are rough proof of concepts to help him decide if he likes the idea “made flesh” as much as he does the virtual versions.

-The next step is to let the master woodworkers and glassblowers work their magic.
+The next step is to let the master woodworkers and glass artists work their magic.

-Each fixture is a unique puzzle and a lot of consideration must go into the construction to not only realize the original vision, but also to make sure they are built to last several lifetimes.
-The woodshops use timeless joinery techniques and an attention to details such as grain patterns and properties of each species.
+Each fixture is a unique puzzle and a lot of consideration must go into the construction to not only realize the original vision, but also to make sure the construction is sound.
+The wood shops use timeless joinery techniques and an attention to details such as grain patterns and properties of each species.

-Each lamp is produced using sustainable domestic hardwoods such as Maple, Cherry and Walnut.
-Almost all joinery is done with traditional joinery techniques such as mortise and tenon, dovetail or dowel.
+Each lamp is produced using sustainable domestic hardwoods such as maple, cherry and walnut.
+Almost all joinery is done with traditional joinery techniques such as mortise and tenon, dovetail or biscuit.
 Modern machining techniques may also be used to produce several of an intricate part thereby elevating the craft and what we are able to produce.
-Each is finished with several coats of a high quality, pre-catalyzed, low VOC, water borne clear coating such as typically used in high-end custom cabinetry that enhances the wood grain while keeping the lamp protected and maintenance free.
+Each is finished with several coats of a high quality, pre-catalyzed, low VOC, water borne clear coating such as typically used in high-end custom cabinetry.
+The finish enhances the wood grain while keeping the lamp protected and maintenance free.

-The glass is typically colored with several layers of dye on both sides to produce rich colors and attractive gradations.
+The glass is typically colored with several layers of dye to produce rich colors and attractive gradations.
 The interior is coated with white to dissipate the light.

-All lamps use standard medium base bulb sockets or small candelabra sockets and are designed for easy bulb replacement.
+All lamps use standard medium base bulb sockets and are designed for easy bulb replacement.
 Each has a rotary dimmer and comes with bulbs carefully selected for that particular lamp.

-All electrical components are UL listed for peace of mind.
+All electrical components are UL or ETL/CETL listed.